bevyengine/bevy/crates/bevy_reflect/README.md

     .get_type_data::<ReflectDoThing>(reflect_value.type_id())
     .unwrap();

-// We can use this generated type to convert our `&dyn Reflect` reference to a `&dyn DoThing` reference let my_trait: &dyn DoThing = reflect_do_thing.get(&*reflect_value).unwrap();
+// We can use this generated type to convert our `&(dyn Reflect + Send + Sync)` reference to a `&dyn DoThing` reference let my_trait: &dyn DoThing = reflect_do_thing.get(&*reflect_value).unwrap();

 // Which means we can now call do_thing().
 Magic! println!("{}", my_trait.do_thing());

 // This works because the #[reflect(MyTrait)] we put on MyType informed the Reflect derive to insert a new instance
 // of ReflectDoThing into MyType's registration.
-The instance knows how to cast &dyn Reflect to &dyn DoThing, because it
+The instance knows how to cast &(dyn Reflect + Send + Sync) to &dyn DoThing, because it
-// knows that &dyn Reflect should first be downcasted to &MyType, which can then be safely casted to &dyn DoThing
+// knows that &(dyn Reflect + Send + Sync) should first be downcasted to &MyType, which can then be safely casted to &dyn DoThing
 ```

 ## Why make this?